One way, or another?

 Advice

-If sitting at the drawing board is time you use to let your mind wander, be present with your chosen medium, or even switch off, free from the stresses of your job, you may think it’s worth securing your perimeter and sticking with one medium.
+Maybe sitting at the drawing board lets your mind wander.
+It might allow you to be present with your chosen medium, or even switch off, free from daily stressors.
+If so, it might be worth securing your perimeter and sticking with one medium.

-Or as a full-time artist, if you’re enjoying healthy levels of paid work and recognition in your existing space, you might also worry about diluting that.
-I’ve found there to be no drop-off in demand, with most new customers opting for my new commission types.
+Perhaps you’re enjoying healthy levels of paid work and recognition in your existing space.
+I can understand the worry about diluting that.
+At the same time, I’ve found there to be no drop-off in demand.
+Most new customers actually opt for my recently adopted mediums.
 It’s certainly also opened up glorious avenues of discovery in my portfolio work.
-The most vibrant or iridescent reference photos I’ve used of the natural world may have been a little wasted on renditions in graphite.
+The most vibrant or iridescent reference photos of the natural world would be a little wasted on renditions in graphite.

 You can keep wondering, or you can at least give it a go.
 It won’t break the bank to buy 12 pencils and a few sheets of different paper.

-If you’re like me and want to pre-empt your potential lack of willingness to commit, buy a big box of the best tools.
+If you’re like me and want to cauterise your proclivity to under-commit, buy a big box of the best tools.
 An attitude I’ve always found helpful is “jump, and the net will appear”.
 I won’t reverse a decision if I make such a thing unaffordable!

-If much of your enjoyment of the task is being proficient at it, just erase the idea that you’re a beginner, even if you are one.
-I’ll never forget what a barman said to me one sweltering evening down in Bath in June 2017, as I was considering a sheepish foray into home-brewing beer and pecked at him for info.
+If high skill enhances your enjoyment of making art, just erase the idea that you’re a beginner.
+Yes, even if you are one!
+I’ll never forget what a barman said to me one sweltering evening down in Bath in June 2017.
+I was considering a sheepish foray into home-brewing beer and pecked at him for info.
 He said “just start at expert level”.
-However personally limited my version of that attitude might be, I’ll take that sentence to the grave as it nearly made me fall out of my chair.
+I’ll take that sentence to the grave as it nearly made me fall out of my chair.
 Pioneering, spirited, iron-willed.
 Kind of unforgettable, isn’t it?
+There’s a lot more you can do, if you just believe 🙂

-Just apply knowledge with a healthy regard for what you haven’t tried yet, going at whatever speed with which you’re happiest.
-It’s never, ever a mistake to tread lightly when using dry media, as you’re almost guaranteed to recover from any errors, if they’re noticeable at all!
+When diversifying media, just apply yourself with a healthy regard for what you haven’t tried yet.
+Go at whatever speed suits.
+It’s never, ever a mistake to tread lightly when using dry media.
+You’re almost guaranteed to recover from any bloopers, if they’re noticeable at all!

 Enjoy the feeling of accomplishment, however quickly it comes.
 And it will indeed come if you keep at it.
 Your skill level, regardless of the discipline, is a function of how much time you’ve spent building it.
 Have faith in this above all else 🙂